 - Entries may not publicly screen theatrically in the greater New Orleans area or be televised anywhere in the US prior to the festival.

-- Foreign language films must be with English subtitles.
+- Foreign language films must be subtitled in English.

-- Entries must be submitted via an online platform, with a working screener attached to your profile on the platform.
+- Entries must be submitted via an online platform and include a working screener accessible via that platform in order to be considered.